-In 2015, the Company acquired the Goldfinch claim located at the north end and inside the property.
-This claim covers the Camborne structure.
+In 2015, the Company acquired the Goldfinch mineral tenure from an arms length vendor that is located within the existing property and covers a former Cayenne Resources' claim that lapsed.
 Historical mining in 1902-1903 averaged 15.9 g/t gold and 4.3 g/t silver from 1,316 tonnes mined (B.C.
 Gov. Minfile).
 In 1980, Granges rehabilitated the underground workings of the Goldfinch mine and conducted a bulk sample from a vein averaging 0.45 metres in thickness and grading 44.7 g/t gold.
 Underground sampling of vein material includes 0.85 metres of 141.6 g/t gold.
+The reader is cautioned that historical information and crown grant title history are uncertain and have not been verified by a QP under NI43-101 and therefore cannot be relied upon.

-On January 27, 2016, the Company announced that it has completed a soil geochemical survey on the Goldfinch claim.
-Results include soil samples containing up to 10.0 g/t gold, extending 500 metres from the Goldfinch workings, and positive values greater than 100 ppb occurring in a zone approximately 200 metres in width that remains open in extent.
-This target is thought to represent the continuation of gold mineralization that occurs at the Goldfinch.
+On January 27, 2016, the Company announced that it has completed a soil geochemical survey.
+Results include soil samples containing up to 10.0 g/t gold, extending 500 metres from the historical Goldfinch workings, and positive values greater than 100 ppb occurring in a zone approximately 200 metres in width that remains open in extent.